Fall is a Great Time to Visit Aspen and Snowmass

-For numerous reasons the autumn season in Aspen is like no other.
-The leaves begin the change and fall, and town slows down just a little as we transition through our “off-season”.
+For numerous reasons, the autumn season in Aspen is like no other.
+The leaves begin to change and fall, and the town slows down just a little as we transition through our “off-season”.
 There’s a quiet and calm atmosphere across the town despite all the happenings and gatherings before the snow starts to take over the outdoors.
 Here’s a breakdown of our top things to do in Aspen & Snowmass in the fall.

 1: Dreamy Fall Hikes

-As the leaves change, the Aspen trees turn into a flowing bouquet of color providing dreamy views and picturesque scenes.
-What better way to get amongst the trees than to explore the vast amount of hiking trails in Aspen.
-Aspen and Snowmass have a trail for all experiences, but no matter how easy you want to take it, you can always find world class views at the end of every hike.
-There are too many options to talk about them all, but you can find more info here.
+As the leaves change, the Aspen trees become a flowing bouquet of color, providing dreamy views and picturesque scenes.
+What better way to get amongst the trees than to explore the many hiking trails in Aspen?
+Aspen and Snowmass have trails for all experience levels, but no matter how easy you want to take it, you can always find world-class views at the end of every hike.
+There are too many options to discuss in this post, but you can find more local hiking info here.
 At this time of year, our top hike is:

 Maroon Creek

-The Maroon Bells overlooking Maroon Lake is one the most photogenic scenes across the United States.
+The Maroon Bells overlooking Maroon Lake is one of the most photogenic scenes across the United States.
 The world-renowned views are always incredibly popular, but our favorite time to visit is during the fall.
 In our opinion, just before reservations end in October is the most special time of year.
 With fewer crowds, the area itself is incredibly peaceful.
-As you venture up higher on the trails you overlook a beautiful sea of amber, crimson and gold.
-The hiking trails vary in difficulty and length so there is something for everyone – you can even take your bike on certain trails!
+As you venture up higher on the trails, you overlook a beautiful sea of amber, crimson, and gold.
+The hiking trails vary in difficulty and length, so there is something for everyone – you can even take your bike on specific trails!
 An autumn day at the bells is sure to be one of the most special of the year.
-Stay up to date with full Maroon Bells information.
+Stay up to date with complete Maroon Bells information.

 2: Ashcroft Ghost Town

-Ashcroft ghost town is of the most interesting areas to visit in all of Aspen.
+Ashcroft ghost town is one of the most interesting areas to visit in all of Aspen.
 Originally a prosperous mining town located in the Castle Creek Valley, Ashcroft had a rapid rise to a wealthy and bustling town in the 1880s.
-It had numerous hotels, saloons and wealthy residents, and at this point in time was larger than Aspen.
+It had numerous hotels, saloons, and affluent residents, and was larger than Aspen.
 The town was unfortunately just as quick to collapse as the silver mines were shallow, and the residents began to move to Aspen after the prosperity.
-Despite some efforts to revive the area in the 1900s, Ashcroft was ultimately abandoned and now is deeded to the U.S Forest Service.
+Despite some efforts to revive the area in the 1900s, Ashcroft was ultimately abandoned and is now deeded to the U.S. Forest Service.

 Today, there are still a few buildings remaining as a testament to the town’s past.
 The Aspen Historical Society allows visitors to explore the site and look into the history of this great mining town.
-The maintained derelict buildings with the backdrop of the fall colors on the mountains are a sight to behold.
+The derelict buildings, set against the backdrop of fall colors on the mountains, are a sight to behold.
 Visiting Ashcroft provides a wonderful window into Colorado’s past and an idyllic vintage mountain scene.
-The area is also host to some amazing hiking trails and riverside pastures.
+The area is also home to some excellent hiking trails and riverside pastures.
 Be sure to stop off for some food at The Pine Creek Cookhouse after your day of adventuring.

 3: Aspen FilmFest

-With all the beauty and adventure that surrounds Aspen in the fall, it may be a surprise to recommend an indoor event, however, the Aspen FilmFest is one of Aspen’s unmissable events.
-The annual festival is held at Wheeler Opera House every September, and in its 42nd year, is creating as much as a buzz as ever.
+With all the beauty and adventure that surrounds Aspen in the fall, it may be a surprise to recommend an indoor event; however, the Aspen FilmFest is an unmissable event.
+The annual festival is held in Aspen every September and, in its 45th year, is creating as much buzz as ever.
 Showcasing top films from around the world, the esteemed FilmFest attracts experts and casual watchers alike.
 It’s always such an electric week in Aspen, and we can’t wait to see what’s in store.
-This year, it runs from the 21st to the 26th of September in venues including The Wheeler Opera House and Metropolitan’s Isis Theatre as well as the Crystal Theatre in Carbondale.
+This year, it runs from the 17th to the 22nd of September, with all films showing at Aspen’s ISIS Theatre.

 4: Golfing In The Valley

-One of the most popular pastimes in the valley, the Roaring Fork Valley offers an amazing variation of fine golf courses.
+One of the most popular pastimes in the valley, the Roaring Fork Valley offers a fantastic variety of fine golf courses.
 Although the ball flies further at altitude, it’s not the only reason we love golfing in Aspen.
-Hitting the course with a jaw-dropping backdrop of the Rocky Mountains is an amazing experience.
-Combine this with the vibrant fall leaves and you find yourself playing in some of the most beautiful surroundings any golfer will experience.
+Hitting the course with a jaw-dropping backdrop of the Rocky Mountains is a remarkable experience.
+Combine this with the vibrant fall leaves, and you find yourself playing in some of the most beautiful surroundings any golfer will experience.
 It’ll even make you forget how your game is going.
 From public courses to private clubs, Aspen and its surroundings have a wide selection of courses – there’s even mini-golf in the center of town.
 Here are some of our favorites:

 Aspen Golf Club